-After the introduction of Kanban for knowledge work, the Lean way of thinking has been on the rise for software, product development, marketing, operations and many other teams.
-Lean started at Toyota, but it has outgrown it, making the Lean transformation model relevant for everyone.
+After the introduction of Kanban for knowledge work, the Lean way of thinking has been on the rise for software, product development, marketing, operations, and many other teams.
+Lean started at Toyota, but it has outgrown it, making the Lean transformation model relevant to everyone.

 John Shook, CEO of LEI, one of the first people to bring Lean from Toyota’s factories to the western world, describes the model as a house built by five core elements:

 The Lean Transformation Framework House.
 Image Credit: Lean Enterprise Institute